tsileo/blobstash/README.md

  - [BlobFS](https://github.com/tsileo/blobfs)
  - [BlobFS-web](https://github.com/tsileo/blobfs-web)

-Make a pull request if your project uses BlobStash as data store.
+Make a pull request if your project uses BlobStash as data store or if you built an open-source Lua app for BlobStash.

 ## Roadmap / Ideas

+- [ ] A lua module for nacl box?
+- [ ] A Lua module for the document store
+- [ ] A better template module for Lua app
 - [ ] A CLI tool to manage Lua app (upload script, show stats, display app)
 - [ ] Integrate with Let's Encrypt (via lego) and enable HTTP2 support
 - A better documentation
-- A web interface
+- A web interface?
-- An S3-like HTTP API to store archive
+- An S3-like HTTP API to store archive?
 - Fill an issue!

 ## Contribution